 What is the average psychiatry salary?

-LocumTenens.com conducted its Annual Salary and Employment Survey in May of 2021.
+LocumTenens.com conducted its Annual Salary and Employment Survey from August to October 2023.
 Survey respondents represent psychiatrists who practice on a locum tenens basis as well as those with permanent salaries.
 Compensation results consist of only full-time, permanent employees and consider only annual salary and bonuses.

 Historical salary data